awslabs/aws-sdk-swift/reference/0.x/AWSCloudDirectory/CloudDirectoryClientProtocol.md

 # CloudDirectoryClientProtocol

-<fullname>Amazon Cloud Directory</fullname>
-Amazon Cloud Directory is a component of the AWS Directory Service that simplifies the development and management of cloud-scale web, mobile, and IoT applications.
+Amazon Cloud Directory Amazon Cloud Directory is a component of the AWS Directory Service that simplifies the development and management of cloud-scale web, mobile, and IoT applications.
 This guide describes the Cloud Directory operations that you can call programmatically and includes detailed information on data types and errors.
-For information about Cloud Directory features, see <a href="https:​//aws.amazon.com/directoryservice/">AWS Directory
-Service and the <a href="https:​//docs.aws.amazon.com/clouddirectory/latest/developerguide/what_is_cloud_directory.html">Amazon Cloud Directory Developer Guide.
+For information about Cloud Directory features, see [AWS Directory Service](https://aws.amazon.com/directoryservice/) and the [Amazon Cloud Directory Developer Guide](https://docs.aws.amazon.com/clouddirectory/latest/developerguide/what_is_cloud_directory.html).

 ``` swift
 public protocol CloudDirectoryClientProtocol